 Determining Whether to Reassess

-Changing title to real property (land, buildings, vineyards, etc.) can have important impacts on future property taxes, because under Proposition 13, the manner of holding title can impact whether or not a reassessment is required when certain ownership changes occur.
+Changing the title to real property (land, buildings, vineyards, etc.) can have important impacts on future property taxes since under Proposition 13 the manner of holding title can impact whether or not a reassessment is required when certain ownership changes occur.
 Some of the most complex change of ownership rules apply to partnerships, corporations and other legal entities (other than revocable and irrevocable trusts) which are becoming more popular as attorneys and financial advisors suggest the use of limited liability entities for estate planning purposes.

-Change in control applies to partnerships that originally take title to property (as opposed to individuals deeding the property into a partnership).
-If a partnership with three equal partners takes title to property and one of the partners later buys another partner's share to gain 2/3 of the partnership, there is a 100% reassessment of the property, because one person (or entity) gained control (more than 50%) of the entity.
+Change in control applies to partnerships which originally take title to the property (as opposed to individuals deeding the property into a partnership).
+If a partnership with three equal partners takes title to the property and one of the partners later buys another partner’s share to gain 2/3 of the partnership, there is a 100% reassessment of the property since one person (or entity) gained control (more than 50%) of the entity.
 If the partners had held the land as individuals, there would only have been a 33 1/3% reassessment when one individual bought out another individual.

 Thus, if one partner sells her share to a new partner, there is no change in control (still three partners) but that sale uses up 33 1/3% of the 50% trigger.
 When a second partner sells to another new partner, there is no change in control (still three equal partners), but now a cumulative 66 2/3% interest has changed.
 This more than 50% cumulative change would trigger a 100% reassessment of the property since 100% was excluded to when the original title change was made.
 Once this cumulative reassessment takes place, the property reverts to a “change in control” test since the original exclusion has now been reappraised.